Haversy History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
-It was a name given to a person associated with a male goat, perhaps through ownership of such an animal or a perceived physical or tempermental resemblance to that animal.
+The earliest origins of the family name Haversy date back to the Anglo-Saxon culture of Britain.
+It was a name given to a person associated with a male goat, perhaps through ownership of such an animal or a perceived physical or temperamental resemblance to that animal.
 The surname Haversy is derived from the Old English word hæfer, which means he-goat.
-A broad and miscellaneous class of surnames, nickname surnames referred to a characteristic of the first person who used the name.
-They can describe the bearer's favored style of clothing, appearance, habits, or character.

 Early Origins of the Haversy family